 DAWN Canada is thrilled to be offering this workshop as part of Indigenous Disability Awareness Month, in collaboration with BCANDS (BC Aboriginal Network on Disability Society).

-This workshop will be offered in English with French, ASL, and LSQ interpretation.
+This workshop was be offered in English with French, ASL, and LSQ interpretation.